- Category: Uncategorized

 HAM BREAKFAST every 2nd Sat.
-9am at George Webbs just south of Peshtigo - We have our own private room.
+9am at George Webbs just south of Peshtigo off of Hwy 41.
+We have our own private room.
 Come and join us.

-Members are able to communicate all over the world with the use of our HAM Radios.
+Children are able to communicate all over the world with the use of DAR HAM Radios.
 They are proud to be the only Boys & Girls Club in the nation with HAM Radio!
 Visit their website at: www.qrz.com/db/k8dar

 The DAR Boys & Girls Club serves the communities of Menominee, MI and Marinette, WI year round providing recreation and education to area children after school.
 The DAR is the only Boys & Girls Club with their own Ham Radio room where we explore amateur radio, electronics and study for licenses.

 The recent addition of Snap Circuit solderless electronics kits have been extra popular with the youngsters.

 YACHTs purpose is to expand horizons in the field of communications along with general and advanced ham radio techniques, and to foster a greater appreciation of the role they play in the overall hobby of amateur radio, as well as giving kids a challenge and enjoyment.
 They have over 200 members in 34 states and 4 countries.